 4.2.
 Taxes.
 The Fees do not include any excise, sales, lease, use, property, or other taxes, assessments, duties, or regulatory charges or contribution requirements (collectively, “Taxes”), all of which will be paid by Customer, except as exempt by law, unless otherwise specified in an Ordering Document.
 If Motorola is required to pay any Taxes, Customer will reimburse Motorola for such Taxes (including any interest and penalties) within thirty (30) days after Customer’s receipt of an invoice therefore.
 Motorola will be solely responsible for reporting taxes on its income and net worth.

 4.3.
 Invoicing; Payment.
 Customer will pay Fees upon the earlier of (a) thirty (30) days prior to the commencement of the applicable Subscription Term, and (b) within thirty (30) days of the applicable invoice date, or as otherwise specified in the applicable Addendum or Ordering Document.
 Late payments will be subject to interest charges at the maximum rate permitted by law, commencing upon the due date.
-Motorola may invoice electronically via email, and Customer agrees to receive invoices via email at the email address set forth in an Ordering Document or included on Customer’s account.
+Motorola may invoice electronically via email, and Customer agrees to receive invoices via email at the email address set forth in an Ordering Document.
 Customer acknowledges and agrees that a purchase order or other notice to proceed is not required for payment for Software and Services.

 4.4.
 License True-Up.
 Motorola will have the right to conduct an audit of total user licenses credentialed by Customer for any Subscription Software during a Subscription Term, and Customer will cooperate with such audit.
 If Motorola determines that Customer’s usage of the Subscription Software during the applicable Subscription Term exceeded the total number of licenses purchased by Customer, Motorola may invoice Customer for the additional licenses used by Customer, pro-rated for each additional license from the date such license was activated, and Customer will pay such invoice in accordance with the payment terms in this Section 4 – Payment and Invoicing.